The Magical Snæfellsnes Peninsula in West-Iceland - Part I

 It is a narrow gorge, but fun just having a look into it.
 There is a natural platform inside the gorge where you can stand and ponder on whether to venture further on.

-Rauðfeldsgjá gorge or Rauðfeldargjá, as it is also called depending on the declension of the male name Rauðfeldur and the name preferred by the locals, got its name from a tragedy which happened here on the south side of the peninsula.
+Rauðfeldsgjá gorge or Rauðfeldargjá, as it is also called depending on the declension of the male name Rauðfeldur and the name preferred by the locals, got its name from a tragedy that happened here on the south side of the peninsula.
 This story can be found in the Saga of Bárður Snæfellsás, which is the story of the first settlers of this area.

 Cousins were playing on the beach and one of them, Rauðfeldur, pushed his cousin, Helga, onto an iceberg which then drifted away with her to Greenland, but she was not harmed.

-Helga's father, Bárður Snæfellsás, who is said to have been half a man half a troll, got so angry at his nephew Rauðfeldur that he threw him into the gorge.
+Helga's father, Bárður Snæfellsás, who is said to have been half a man and half a troll, got so angry at his nephew Rauðfeldur that he threw him into the gorge.
 Thus the name.
 After killing Rauðfeldur, Bárður also killed his other nephew, Sölvi, at Sölvahamar cliff by Arnarstapi.
-After this family tragedy, Bárður disappeared into Snæfellsjökull glacier.
+After this family tragedy, Bárður disappeared into the Snæfellsjökull glacier.

 There is a beautiful view of Breiðavík cove and Klifhraun lava field from Rauðfeldsgjá, as you can see in my photo above.

 We are now some 213 km from the capital city Reykjavík - here you can see the exact location of the gorge on the map.
 The next stop will be at one of the main attractions of Snæfellsnes peninsula, Arnarstapi, but I just want to give you a little peek into one of the caves, Sönghellir or the Singing Cave, on the side road 570, just before we reach Arnarstapi.